BoxingProfessional

 Flexibility as a team-level discipline

 With synchronized swimmers, flexibility isn't decoration — line and amplitude are scored directly.
 I work with junior national-level athletes on exactly that: building the range their sport demands while managing the load that constant extension places on young backs and shoulders.
-It's the same diagnostic method as my private work, applied at squad scale.
+It's the same movement-assessment approach as my private work, applied at squad scale.

 GymnasticsCompetitive youth

 A young gymnast's switch-leg split leap on beam kept losing points — the split simply wasn't visible mid-air.
-The cause turned out to be a balance of several factors: underactive inner thighs and no controlled way to hold the back leg high without overarching the lumbar spine.
-I built a six-to-eight-week block around those two things.
-The skill scored higher at the next competitions, and she entered the US national top 10 for her age and level.
+The work focused on inner-thigh activation, controlled extension, and holding the required shape without overloading the lower back.
+In the following competitions, the skill scored higher; she later entered the US national top 10 for her age and level.

 Postpartum trainingGeneral client